BrettBrunswick/BabySitter-Kata/README.md

 # Babsitter Kata

-This is my take on Pillar Technology's Checkout Order Total Kata.
+This is my take on Pillar Technology's Babysitter Payment Kata.
 You can read up on this specific kata [here](https://github.com/PillarTechnology/kata-babysitter).

 ## Configuting Your Environment